 To test this hypothesis, we surveyed 57 unique organizations who came to us after trying PDF.js and finding it could not meet their needs.
 Many of these organizations consisted of OEMs and enterprises from industries such as construction and engineering, publishing, finance, legal, education, and life sciences.

-These organizations ultimately deemed PDF.js unacceptable for one of the following reasons:
+These organizations ultimately deemed using a PDF.js library as unacceptable for one of the following reasons:

 Notably, of the 42 organizations who wanted more functionality, 71.4% tried to implement that functionality themselves first with PDF.js -- and found it too difficult or time-intensive.

-If you are thinking about a PDF.js customization, you may wish to consider the following:
+If you are thinking about a PDF.js demo or customization, you may wish to consider the following:

 - The time it takes to learn and build new functionality